Tempered distributions and Schwartz functions on definable manifolds: Introduction

-In {\bf Section \ref{chapter_theory_on_affine_sub_analytic_manifolds}} we define and study the spaces of Schwartz functions, tempered functions and of tempered distributions on affine sub-analytic manifolds.
-We show that properties (1)-(4) hold in this case, as an easy implication of Section \ref{chapter_sub_anylytic_subsets_of_Rn}.
+In {\bf Section \ref{sec-affine}} we define and study the spaces of Schwartz functions, tempered functions and of tempered distributions on affine manifolds that are definable in some polynomially bounded o-minimal structure.
+We show that properties (1)-(4) hold in this case, as an easy implication of Section \ref{sec-embedded}.